 Access to mortgage credit is critical to homeownership.
-The Federal agencies, including the Veterans Administration & HUD's Federal Housing Administration (FHA) and government-sponsored enterprises (Fannie Mae & Freddie Mac), establish mortgage lending guidelines to manage risks associated with mortgage loans.
-These agencies have established guidelines specifically related to owner occupancy requirements.
-Generally, these agencies find a direct connection with higher risk with a higher concentration of investor owners in a community association.
+Federal agencies including the U.S. Department of Veterans Affairs, the U.S. Department of Housing and Urban Development, Federal Housing Administration, and government-sponsored enterprises Fannie Mae and Freddie Mac establish mortgage lending guidelines to manage risks associated with mortgage loans.
+These agencies establish guidelines specifically related to owner occupancy requirements.
+Generally, these agencies find a direct connection with higher risk to a higher concentration of investor owners in a community association.